flaviodrsousa/flaviodrsousa/README.md

 ## About Me

 👋 Hello!
-I'm Flávio Sousa, a 20-year-old Software Engineering enthusiast based in Portugal.
+I'm Flávio Sousa, a 21 year old Software Engineering enthusiast based in Portugal.
 Currently, I'm pursuing my studies at the University of Minho, where I'm delving deep into the world of software development.

 ## Academic Journey